 ScottishTaught by Thomas Iwasawa from the Delaware Valley RSCDS

-Tell me more about this "folk dance" thing: Our twice-weekly classes, taught by experienced community dancers, mix flying Scottish leaps with flowing English figures and wild contra swings.
+What is Folk Dance?
+Our weekly classes, taught by experienced community dancers, mix flying Scottish leaps with flowing English figures and wild contra swings.
 Here, new dancers find their feet and student musicians find their instruments, joined by faculty, staff, alumni, and community members.
-The Physical Education awards you a PE credit, for attending one semester of our classes.
+The Physical Education Department awards you a PE credit for attending one semester of our classes.
 All of our classes have live music, produced mostly by fellow students and recent alumni.
 The music centers on fiddle and keyboard, but we mix in whistles, accordion, bodhran, electric bass, guitar, cello, and clarinet.

 Since dancing is about more than classes, though, the club hosts other events throughout the year.
 At several campus-wide contra dances with local callers and live musicians, we kick up our heels and frolic even more than we usually do.
 Recent dance workshops include waltz, Rapper, and clogging.
 And our annual English-Scottish Ball, now in its forty-ninth year, attracts over 100 visitors to the campus, including alumni from across the country.
 For more information about dances click here